-A first-step assessment of the $TT_v$ model was made in [10] where it was used in computing the flow properties and radiation emission from the flow in a shock tube for pure nitrogen undergoing dissociation and weak ionization (ionization fraction less than 0.1%).
+A first-step assessment of the TT_v model was made in [10] where it was used in computing the flow properties and radiation emission from the flow in a shock tube for pure nitrogen undergoing dissociation and weak ionization (ionization fraction less than 0.1%).
 Generally good agreement was found between the calculated radiation emission and those obtained experimentally in shock tubes ([13-15]).
 The only exception involved the vibrational temperature.
-The theoretical treatment of the vibrational temperature could not be validated because the existing data on the vibrational temperature behind a normal shock wave ([15]) are those for an electronically excited state of the molecular nitrogen ion $N_2^+$ instead of the ground electronic state of the neutral nitrogen molecule N2 which is calculated in the theoretical model.
-The measured vibrational temperature of $N_2^+$ was much smaller than the calculated vibrational temperature for N2.
+The theoretical treatment of the vibrational temperature could not be validated because the existing data on the vibrational temperature behind a normal shock wave ([15]) are those for an electronically excited state of the molecular nitrogen ion N_2^+ instead of the ground electronic state of the neutral nitrogen molecule N2 which is calculated in the theoretical model.
+The measured vibrational temperature of N_2^+ was much smaller than the calculated vibrational temperature for N2.

 This work, second of this study, describes a numerical tool to perform thermochemical nonequilibrium simulations of reactive flow in twodimensions.
-The [16] scheme, in its first- and versions, second-order is implemented to accomplish the numerical simulations.
+The [16] scheme, in its first- and second-order versions, is implemented to accomplish the numerical simulations.
 The Euler and Navier-Stokes equations, on a finite volume context and employing structured and unstructured spatial discretizations, are applied to solve the "hot gas" hypersonic flows around a double ellipse and around a reentry capsule in two-dimensions.
-The second-order version of the [16] scheme is obtained from a "MUSCL" extrapolation procedure (details in [17] and [35]) in a context of structured spatial discretization.
+The second-order version of the [16] scheme is obtained from a "MUSCL" extrapolation procedure (details in [17]) in a context of structured spatial discretization.
 In the unstructured context, only firstorder solutions are obtained.
 The convergence process is accelerated to the steady state condition through a spatially variable time step procedure, which has proved effective gains in terms of computational acceleration (see [18-19]).

-The reactive simulations involve an air chemical model of five species: N, O, $N_2$ , $O_2$ , and NO. Seventeen chemical reactions, involving dissociation and recombination, are simulated by the proposed model.
-The Arrhenius formula is employed to determine the reaction rates and the law of mass action is used to determine the source terms of each gas specie equation.
+The reactive simulations involve an air chemical model of seven species: N, O, N2, O2, NO, NO+ and e-.
+Eighteen chemical reactions, involving dissociation, recombination and ionization, are simulated by the proposed model.
+The Arrhenius formula is employed to determine the reaction rates and the law of mass action is used to determine the source terms of each gas species equation.